 A personal injury trial is definitely the exception, not the rule.
-As we have stated before, probably 90% of personal injury cases settle outside of court and our clients never even see a judge.
+As we have stated before, generally 90% of personal injury cases settle outside of court and our clients never even see a judge.
 Still, some cases simply cannot settle because each side remains too far apart.
 What happens if your case is one of these?

 At Groth & Associates, we have appeared before many judges and juries.
 We can shepherd your case through litigation and fight for compensation.
 Below, we summarize some of the most important aspects of personal injury trials.

 You Will Probably Testify

 Many people are nervous about testifying in open court.
 We don’t blame them.
 However, our legal team wants you to know that we will properly prepare you for your day in court.